7 Ways to Use Leftover Roasted Vegetables

 This post may contain affiliate links.
 Please read our disclosure policy.

 In the cooler weather, I roast up a big old pan of vegetables at least once a week.
-Sometimes I roast up two pans, because while fresh out of the oven they make almost any meal feel rich and complete, they are also delicious at room temp or reheated later in the week, either as they are, or incorporated into a new recipe or preparation.
-And sometimes even all of those vegetables aren’t enough because anyone passing though the kitchen snitches a few pieces off the tray as they walk by – and I am the worst culprit.
+Sometimes, I roast up two pans because while fresh out of the oven, they make almost any meal feel rich and complete; they are also delicious at room temp or reheated later in the week, either as they are or incorporated into a new recipe or preparation.
+And sometimes, even all of those vegetables aren’t enough because anyone passing through the kitchen snitches a few pieces off the tray as they walk by — and I am the worst culprit.

-Cook up a pound of the pasta of your choice, and then simply toss it with several cups of roasted vegetables (see suggestions below) and a glug or two of olive oil, you have a lovely dinner (that happens to be vegan).
+Cook up a pound of the pasta of your choice, and then simply toss it with several cups of roasted vegetables and a glug or two of olive oil.
+You’ll have a lovely dinner (that happens to be vegan).
 You could also finish the pasta with some shredded Parmesan or crumbled feta or goat cheese.

-Prepare some farro, barley, grits, polenta or quinoa, and top that with the roasted vegetables of your choice.
-You could start with an actual grain salad, like Artichoke, Feta and Roasted Pepper Couscous Salad or Wild Rice and Broccolini Salad , and top that with more roasted vegetables for a really robust bowl.
+Prepare some farro, barley, grits, polenta, or quinoa, and top that with the roasted vegetables of your choice.
+You could start with an actual grain salad recipe, like Israeli Couscous Salad or Brown Rice Salad, and top that with more roasted vegetables for a really robust bowl.

 If your vegetables are cut on the larger side, dice or roughly chop them.
 Making a big batch of grains at the beginning of the week means that you can throw together a roasted vegetable grain bowl whenever you like!
 Top the bowl with something with a bit of texture, like sunflower seeds, nuts, something pickle-y, shredded raw carrots or beets, and so on.

-Yes, most soups call for cooking the vegetables in the soup itself (maybe with a quick sauté in the pot first), but adding roasted vegetables can provide depth of flavor, thanks to the outside caramelization and the fact that cooking things at high heat concentrates the flavors.
+Yes, most soup and stew recipes call for cooking the vegetables in the soup itself (maybe with a quick sauté in the pot first).
+But, adding roasted vegetables can provide depth of flavor, thanks to the outside caramelization and the fact that cooking things at high heat concentrates the flavors.

-Some soups have the roasted vegetables as part of the recipe, but you can sub in whatever leftover roasted vegetables you have on hand – just skip the part where you cook or roast them!
+Some soups, like Roasted Butternut Squash Soup, have the roasted vegetables as part of the recipe, but you can sub in whatever leftover roasted vegetables you have on hand – just skip the part where you cook or roast them!

 Try: